Particular/docs.particular.net/servicecontrol/plugins/heartbeat.md

 snippet: heartbeatsIntervalConfig

-or for Version 2 or greater of the plugins that target NServiceBus Version 6:

-snippet: Heartbeats_interval

 Where the value is convertible to a `TimeSpan` value.
 The above sample is setting the endpoint heartbeat interval to 30 seconds.

+partial: intervalCode

-When configuring heartbeat interval, make sure Service Control setting [`HeartbeatGracePeriod`](/servicecontrol/creating-config-file.md#plugin-specific-servicecontrol-heartbeatgraceperiod) is greater than the heartbeat interval.
+When configuring heartbeat interval, ensure Service Control setting [`HeartbeatGracePeriod`](/servicecontrol/creating-config-file.md#plugin-specific-servicecontrol-heartbeatgraceperiod) is greater than the heartbeat interval.

 ### Time-To-Live (TTL)